Gabriela Lena Frank

-Gabriela Lena Frank (born Berkeley, California, United States, September 1972) is an American pianist and composer of contemporary classical music.
+Gabriela Lena Frank (born September 26th, 1972) is an American pianist and composer of contemporary classical music.

 Biography

-Gabriela Lena Frank's father is an American of Lithuanian Jewish heritage and her mother is Peruvian of Chinese descent.
+Gabriela Lena Frank was born in Berkeley, California, United States.
+Her father is of Lithuanian Jewish heritage and her mother is Peruvian, of Chinese descent.
 She grew up in Berkeley, California.
 Her parents met when her father was a Peace Corps volunteer in Peru in the 1960s.

 Frank received her bachelor's and master's degrees from Rice University and a Doctorate in Music Composition from the University of Michigan in 2001.
 She has studied composition with Paul Cooper, William Albright, Leslie Bassett, William Bolcom, Michael Daugherty, and Samuel Jones.

 Style

 Frank's work often draws on her multicultural background, especially her mother's Peruvian heritage.
 In many of her compositions, she elicits the sounds of Latin American instruments such as Peruvian pan flute or charango guitar, although the works are typically scored for Western classical instruments and ensembles such as the symphony orchestra or string quartet.
 She has said, "I think the music can be seen as a by-product of my always trying to figure out how Latina I am and how gringa I am."
-In recent years, compositional/philosophical links have been made to composers such as Béla Bartók, Benjamin Britten, and Chou Wen-chung.